ThatFatPat/BSFS/SPEC.md

 **Note**: This function will fail if `size` is not a multiple of 16.

+**Warning**: Do not store several pieces of data encrypted with the same password in this mode.
+Doing so could allow the data to be recovered.

 ### aes_decrypt_auth
 ```c
 int aes_decrypt_auth(const void* password, size_t password_size,